osians/veManager/README.md

 **Database Provider** - it is responsible for allowing the system to talk to the database.

-**Query Builder** - This will allow a PHP class to be converted to an SQL language.
+**Query Builder** - This will allow a PHP class to be converted to an SQL language and SQL Language to be converted in Model Classes.

 **Abstract Model Entity** - this Class implements all the methods necessary for an Entity to be manipulated by other objects in the system.